Stumbleupon Now Using Captcha for Reviews

 cheers!

-16. MAGGIE AT COFFEESHOPMAFIA Says:
+16. MAGGIE AT COFFEESHOPMAFIA said:

 No Captcha !
 What a pain.
 I was just leaving a comment on another blog and closed out because 2 tries and it said captcha wrong.

-17. PETER Says:
+17. PETER said:

 Anyone unable to see the captcha images or hear the video?
 I’m using the latest firefox, and it keeps telling me that I either don’t have javascript enabled, or have recaptcha.net blocked. neither’s true.
 I can’t review!
 BOO!